The Ultimate From Scratch Sourdough Apple Pie Recipe

 Prepare the Crust, Fill, and Bake!

-- Roll out the pie crust: Remove one disc of pie crust dough from the fridge and place onto a lightly floured work surface.
+- Remove one disc of pie crust dough from the fridge and place onto a lightly floured work surface.
 Using a rolling pin, begin rolling out the dough, starting from the center and working your way out in all directions, turning the dough with your hands as you go.
 Make sure to rotate the pie crust often to make sure it’s not sticking to your work surface.
 Don’t be afraid to sprinkle on a little more flour if it’s sticking!
 Roll the dough into a rough 12-inch circle, then use your rolling pin to help transfer the pie crust to the pie dish.
 Carefully roll one end of the circle of dough gently onto the rolling pin, rolling it back towards you, slowly peeling it off the work surface as you go.
 Pick it up, and carefully roll it back out over the top of the pie dish.

 - Trim the excess dough around the edges of the pie dish using a butter knife or kitchen scissors.
 Crimp the edges by using your knuckle and two fingers to press around the edges of the crust, giving it that classic scalloped look.